sighjs/sigh/README.md

 2. The file `loader.js`.
 3. The file `bootstrap.js`.

-You can see here the glob plugin uses multiple tree indexes and assigns them to events according to the index of the glob pattern that produces them.
+You can see here that `glob` uses multiple tree indexes and assigns them to events according to the index of the pattern that produced them.

 ## babel